ospf2fullstack/openCommunity/README.md

 ---

-# openFactory
+# openCommunity
-Open Source Software Factory
+Open Source Software Deployment Community - engineers dedicated to deploying the worlds greatest software.

 ## Purpose
 Some cool purpose I guess.
 But really, we're just nerds geeking out on this tech and trying to onboard more humans.